PureGold Mining is now a Madsen case study: CCAA, West Red Lake, restart risk, 2026 metrics, and what mining investors should verify.

 The acquisition terms and asset transition are important because they show that Madsen did not disappear when PureGold failed.
 West Red Lake’s acquisition announcement positioned Madsen as a restart and district-consolidation opportunity.

-CIM Magazine also covered the 2026 milestone and noted that the mine had been restarted by PureGold in 2021 before being placed on care and maintenance in 2022 after insolvency and creditor protection.
+CIM Magazine also covered the 2026 milestone and noted that the mine had been restarted by PureGold in 2021 before being placed on care and maintenance in 2022 after insolvency and CCAA protection.
 That third-party summary is useful because it connects both halves of the story in one timeline.

 2026 Status: Commercial Production, but Not a Free Pass